kiliandangendorf/lc2mdl/README.md

 Note: If `to.xml` already exists, it will be overwritten.

-If there are multi-language text-outputs in `from.problem` (in `translated`- and `languageblock`-tags), `lc2mdl` will generate multi-language HTML output using Moodle plugin [Multi-language content filter](https://docs.moodle.org/310/en/Multi-language_content_filter).
+If there are multilingual text-outputs in `from.problem` (in `translated`- and `languageblock`-tags), `lc2mdl` will generate multilingual HTML output using Moodle plugin [Multi-language content filter](https://docs.moodle.org/310/en/Multi-language_content_filter).
-Multi-language output will be sorted that if a default language exists (stated explicitly in `problem`-file) is in first place, followed by language set by `--language=xx`.
+Multilingual output will be sorted that if a default language exists (stated explicitly in `problem`-file) is in first place, followed by language set by `--language=xx`.
 This is because `multilang` will render only the first one, if no language matches.